 The enrichment activities that take place at Melbourn have been wide and varied.
 However, we feel that increasing the number and quality of enrichment is vital for all students and will allow them to flourish both in and out of lessons.
-From September 2016 we have an entirely new, exciting programme, which includes both activities which are integrated into the main curriculum time and a full timetable of after-school activities.
+We have an exciting programme, which includes both activities which are integrated into the main curriculum time and a full timetable of after-school activities.
 Details on the integrated curriculum activities are available through departments.
-Please see below for our provisional timetable.

 Duke of Edinburgh Award